 They strive to not confirm or follow “one-size-fits-all” approaches or paradigms.
 Although some professionals in the industry have non-compromising ideas as to what a good inpatient drug & alcohol treatment program should include and provide, the stark reality is that there are many factors and variables which can make individual cases too unique and special to attempt to solve merely with “out of the box,” “no need to do anything different” approaches.

 For instance, they are most probably aware of the fact that the décor and furniture chosen for these facilities matters.
 A “home-like” facility, for example, might be more helpful to some clients than one that is too clinical, cold and seemingly impersonal.
-The point is that success of any program depends on more than just staff competence, client commitment, and the facility’s resources.
+The point is that the success of any program depends on more than just staff competence, client commitment, and the facility’s resources.

 They exist to cater to the unique & special needs of the clients; admittedly, though, this can change over time.
 Nevertheless, a good center isn’t focused on impressing the government (in order to qualify for grants), meeting quotas set by Boards or keeping their staff happy.
 None of those things matter if the clients aren’t being served conscientiously, effectively and caringly.